AXOOM/charts/charts/mongodb/README.md

 # MongoDB Helm Chart

-This Helm chart deploys a MongoDB database with a Network Policy for access restriction and an optional Cronjob for automatic backups.
+This Helm chart deploys a MongoDB database with a Network Policy for access control and an optional Cronjob for automatic backups.

 To be able to use this Charts you must first run: